 Ridiculously easy to put together, but with the wow factor to astonish all foodies!
 Use dried pasta to make a quick weeknight dinner, or go all out and make your own fresh homemade squid ink linguine for a decadent showstopper dish!
-Whichever option you use, our Squid Ink Pasta with Seafood is one of the most delicious pasta dishes on our Italian cuisine-inspired recipe list!
+Whichever option you use, our Squid Ink Pasta with Seafood (also known as Spaghetti Al Nero Di Seppia) is one of the most delicious pasta dishes on our Italian cuisine-inspired recipe list!

 Why Is Squid Ink Seafood Pasta So Special?

 Italian classics are the best!
 Whilst spaghetti bolognese and carbonara have long become British family classics, making seafood pasta is somewhat reserved for more special occasions.
 We are no exception!
 You know it’s a special occasion here, in Somebody Feed Seb kitchen when we are cooking seafood.

-We previously cooked this Italian Squid Ink Pasta on Valentine’s Day!
+We previously cooked this Italian Squid Ink Pasta on Valentine’s Day and for a dinner party!
 This year we are making it for Halloween!
 I’ll admit, we never celebrate or even acknowledge this day, but this time we decided to take every opportunity to recognise all the festive occasions.
 So for this Halloween, we are making one of our seafood favourites – Ink Squid Pasta with White Wine Sauce.
 Black as the night, spooky as can be!

 Believe it or not, this pasta dish, which sounds, looks and tastes extremely impressive, comes together in no time!
 And with very minimal effort.
 We opted for an easy version, using frozen (cooked) seafood mix.
 No deshelling, or cleaning the prawns or clams, but all the flavour and decadence that seafood offers!
 Using a frozen mix also makes this recipe very affordable.
 You can definitely make it for around £2 per portion!

 How To Make Squid Ink Pasta From Scratch?